Refinitiv/Real-Time-SDK/Java/Ema/TestTools/QATools/qa_readme.txt

         -Added programmatic config for only Dictionary_1 where RdmFieldDictionaryItemName is RWFFld3 and EnumTypeDefItemName RWFEnum3
         -Removed code for programmatic configure Provider_1 and Server_1

+Series400Provider421-PConfig-004:
+	 Alters consumer to add new GlobalConfig parameters EventPoolLimits for 5 types of EventPool.

 Module:  Series100NiProvider100
 ---------------------------